arikami/Design_Technology_Major_Work/README.md

 #### Gameboy
 A small portable computer (game console), designed by Nintendo, that is specially designed for people to play games on.
 The consoles first edition was released in 1989 (referred to as Gameboy DMG 001 or Gameboy Original or Gameboy DMG ) and after many editions and evolutions (The main ones in chronological order: Gameboy DMG, Gameboy Pocket, Gameboy Color, Gameboy Advanced, Gameboy Advanced SP) the entire line was discontinued in 2010.
 The Gameboy DMG alone selling 118.69 million units (it being the original model was discontinued in 2003).<br/>

+#### Hype
+High levels of excitement over something as a result of extravagant or intensive publicity, unique appeal, or intense market interest.<br/>

 ## 1.1.1 What is the Problem?
 (Design Situation)